NoahStolk/ddinfo-web/docs/architecture/project-types-and-dependencies.md

 | `cmd`         | Console apps                                              | `common`, `core`                                                           |
 | `tests`       | Unit tests                                                | Anything                                                                   |
 | `tool`        | Tools for internal usage                                  | Anything                                                                   |

-## Forbidden dependencies

-In order to keep the architecture clean, certain dependencies are forbidden.
-The [core libraries](core-libraries.md) are reusable libraries that one or more other project types can depend on, including libraries of the project type itself.
-For example, a `razor-core` project can depend on another `razor-core` project, but a `razor` project (which is not a core library) cannot depend on another `razor` project.

-## Separated app heads

-The UI logic for each app lives in its own UI library.
-These are not tied to app heads.
-This allows the apps to switch between framework very easily.
-For instance, a .NET MAUI version for DDAE could easily be created without affecting the current Photino version of the app.

 ## End state chart (summary)